 - Develop a detailed ERP migration plan – Your data migration plan should include a list of all data sources, who uses that data, the form and nature of the data, and information on how frequently that data is updated, added or modified.

-Involve representatives from all divisions – As you develop your plan, hire ERP professionals and individuals who actually use the various platforms that will be included in the migration.
+- Involve representatives from all divisions – As you develop your plan, involve individuals who actually use the various platforms that will be included in the migration.
 They can provide valuable insights to help inform the process.

 - Research your data export options on each platform – Data migrations can be complicated by a lack of options surrounding data export and data migration tools don’t always bridge the gap.
 Many platforms are not keen to empower users when it comes to moving their data off-platform.
 Therefore, you will need to spend some time researching each data source.
 Once exported, data may require some modification or reformatting in order to be suitable for migration into the ERP system’s database.